USM Alger (basketball): History

-Foundation and Early Years
+Foundation and early years

-USMA received members of the press.
+One of the lineups for the 1949-50 season.
+Standing from left: Benhaddad, Abdelkader Omrani (President), Zermi (Coach), Sahnoun, Jaadoun, Ammari, Mokhtar Taleb, Hamada, Afftouche, Haddad.
+Seated from left: Bahriz, Boulenjas, Khiar, Houbi, Chiha.

+On August 22, 1947, USM Alger inaugurated the new headquarters and multi-sports hall.

 USM Alger expanded beyond football in its early years by opening divisions for other sports such as boxing, basketball, and cycling.
 These activities continued thanks to the dedication of key figures like Abdelkader Omrani, Mohamed Abdelhamid, and Abdelkader Cherchari.
 On August 22, 1947, USM Alger officially inaugurated its new headquarters and multi-sports hall located at 5, rue de Bône (Algiers).
 The ceremony was attended by many personalities, as well as club officials and honorary members.
 The large complex included several physical training rooms equipped with changing rooms and showers, a basketball court, a boxing ring, a gymnastics hall, and areas for medical care.
 The upper floor housed offices and meeting rooms.
 L'Écho d'Alger reported the words of club leader Mohamed Zenagui, who declared: “The Union’s projects will not stop here, we will continue along the path we have set, inch’Allah.”

+On February 17, 1952, Mohamed Taleb, a leader of the Mouvement pour le triomphe des libertés démocratiques (MTLD), passed away after a long illness, causing deep emotion throughout Algeria.
+His funeral in Algiers brought together several thousand people, including political leaders, associations, and sports representatives.
+At El Kettar Cemetery, Sheikh Abdelkrim, on behalf of the MTLD leadership, paid a final tribute to Taleb, highlighting his life, political commitment, and activism.
+In addition, Taleb was the president and founder of the USM Alger basketball section, contributing to the club’s development and its national role during the colonial period.

 In 1956, the central leadership of the National Liberation Front (FLN) decided to halt all sporting activities involving Muslim clubs, as part of the broader political strategy during the Algerian War of Independence.
 A meeting was held at the USMA clubhouse on Rue de Bône to formalize the cessation of football activities.
 The meeting was chaired by Ali Cherifi, USMA vice-president and financial officer of the Zone autonome d'Alger (ZAA).
 Notably, two senior officials of the ZAA were affiliated with USMA.
 Among them was Muhammad Hattab, better known as Habib Reda, a USMA basketball player who also led the FLN’s bomb network and was later sentenced to death.
 On January 15, 1957, USM Alger officially ceased participation in all championships due to the Algerian War.
 The French Federation of Basketball confirmed this decision in its official publication.